-Reviewed expenditure 2 018 -2019 i.
-Quality of teaching for all Desired outcome Chosen action/approach Estimated impact: Did you meet the success criteria?
+Reviewed expenditure 201 i.
+Quality of teaching Desired outcome Chosen action/approach Estimated impact: Did you meet the success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
-Lessons learned (and whether you will continue with this approach) Cost Children make good progress from their starting points Pure Year Group Teaching from EYFS - Year 2 Pure year group teaching from EYFS - Year 2 is effective and having a positive impact on pupil premium pupils.
-2018/2019 data shows an upward trend with 68% of pupils achieving GLD.
-There is only a small proportion of pupil premium children in this cohort - 25% achieved GLD however 50% of these children are also identified with SEND in this cohort.
-The school continues to be affected by the high mobility of pupils both into and out of the school.
-In Year 1, 62% passed the phonics screening check (59% GLD in EYFS).
-KS1 data improved in 2017-2018 with disadvantaged pupils outperforming non disadvantaged pupils and the gap between school and national narrowing.
-Data for 2018-2019 shows disadvantaged pupils outperforming non disadvantaged pupils with 87.5% achieving the expected level in Reading, Writing and Maths.
-Given the significant impact of this approach, it has been agreed that an additional teacher will be appointed in the 2019-2020 academic year to allow for pure year group teaching from EYFS-Year 4 as progress is not being sustained as pupils move into lower KS2.
-Successful impact in EYFS - Y2 suggests trial at Lower KS2 would be beneficial next.
+Lessons learned (and whether you will continue with this approach) Cost Children make good progress from their starting points.
+Pure Year Group Teaching from EYFS - Year 4.
+There is evidence that children benefit from pure year group teaching.
+Disadvantaged children continue to be extremely vulnerable to external barriers and this impacts significantly to academic progress and attainment.
+Pure year group teaching better helps us meet their social and emotional needs and work with families to address identified barriers.
+It also allows for the mastery curriculum to be delivered.
+Some of the school year was interrupted by COVID19 as well as some staff absence.
+High mobility continues to have a significant impact.
+Successful impact in EYFS - Y2 led to trial at Lower KS2 with some interruptions as per Estimated Impact column.
 High mobility of pupils has significant impact on data.
-Assessment lead to track and record mobility and impact on data. £50486 Children's speech and language needs on entry are addressed.
+Assessment lead to track and record mobility and impact on data. £75932 Children's speech and language needs on entry are addressed.
 Welfare Assistant employed for EYFS mornings to allow speech and language work to be delivered by ELKLAN trained Teaching Assistant.
 All children are assessed using the WellComm assessment tool on entry to allow for early identification of need.
 This approach is proving successful as pupils have a baseline assessment on entry and those who require further support have early intervention within in the first half term.
-This intervention is informed by the WellComm assessment and staff are using the WellComm guide to plan and deliver Successful impact of this approach means that this will continue.
+This intervention is informed by the WellComm assessment and staff are using the WellComm guide to plan and deliver bespoke sessions linked to individual need.
+The outcome of the assessment and subsequent intervention is then used to inform any potential referrals to the Speech and Language team.
+School are able to evidence the assess, plan, do, review cycle to inform this referral.
+The ELKLAN trained teaching assistants Successful impact of this approach means that this will continue.